 Area of complexity: Getting to grips with Java

 If you have a team of Java pros at your disposal, that doesn’t apply.
-But If you’re not that familiar to Java, you may have to spend quite a lot of time trying to wrap your head around all the complexities of adding a Java-based solution to your project - from hosting to optimization etc.
+But If you’re not that familiar with Java, you may have to spend quite a lot of time trying to wrap your head around all the complexities of adding a Java-based solution to your project - from hosting to optimization, etc.

 Area of complexity: The extent of expressiveness of the process description syntax

-Precisely because BPMN is a well established and all-encompassing standard, it needs to be very expressive.
-It allows for describing processes, sub-processes as well as logical and temporal dependencies between subprocesses and process nodes.
+Precisely because BPMN is a well-established and all-encompassing standard, it needs to be very expressive.
+It allows for describing processes, sub-processes, and logical and temporal dependencies between subprocesses and process nodes.
 All that makes for an awful lot of Java code that you’re only going to tap into if your use case is very complex.

 Simplifications to consider:

-Even if your domain requires a subset of the more complex features, adopting a selective approach to BPMN by removing some of its expressiveness may be beneficial.
+Even if your domain requires a subset of the more complex features, adopting a selective approach to BPMN by removing some of its expressiveness may be beneficial to adopt.
 More specifically:

-- When it comes to activities, user tasks (most often forms) and service tasks (custom pieces of code) are all you need to simulate most if not all the behaviours that can be achieved with the remaining activity types.
+- When it comes to activities, user tasks (most often forms) and service tasks (custom pieces of code) are all you need to simulate most, if not all, the behaviors that can be achieved with the remaining activity types.

-- start and end events are indispensable, but you may find that a host of intermediate events can be simulated or disposed of with entirely.
+- Start and end events are indispensable, but you may find that a host of intermediate events can be simulated or disposed of entirely.

-- you’re going to need split and join gateways, but you may find that other gateway types offered by BPMN may not be necessary, e.g. an exclusive gateway can be achieved with a combination of join gateway and an end event.
+- You’re going to need to split and join gateways.
+Still, you may find that other gateway types offered by BPMN may not be necessary, e.g., an exclusive gateway can be achieved with a combination of join gateway and an end event.

 Area of complexity: Form-heavy use-cases require workarounds

-Support for forms in Camunda is rather basic, i.e. the form definitions are not very expressive and they constitute a part of the user task definition.
+Support for forms in Camunda is rather basic, i.e., the form definitions are not very expressive and constitute a part of the user task definition.
 The available validation and control rules are rudimentary.
-If you need more complex validation and flow control rules (e.g. co-dependent checkboxes, conditional validation based on evaluating values in other fields) you have to put in the work to build around Camunda.
+If you need more complex validation and flow control rules (e.g., co-dependent checkboxes, conditional validation based on evaluating values in other fields), you have to put in the work to build around Camunda.
 There are ways to achieve that, but none of them is simple.

 Simplifications to consider:

-If you know your use case is going to require sophisticated validation logic, or your solution is going to be in general form-heavy, you may want to consider going for a tailor-made engine, design to fully support that.
+If you know your use case is going to require sophisticated validation logic, or your solution is going to be in general form-heavy, you may want to consider going for a tailor-made engine design to support that fully.